 The Office of International Programs is delighted that you are planning to study abroad and we want to let you know that the vast majority of study abroad programs take place without incident.
 From time to time, however, world events beyond our control call into question the wisdom of supporting particular study abroad programs.
 Please note that the University of Puget Sound reserves the right to cancel or withdraw approval of a program at any time if it involves risk to students traveling to that country or those countries.
-Typically the university will cancel or withdraw approval of a program in areas for which there are travel warnings, alerts, or advisories issued by the US State Department (DOS) or the Centers for Disease Control (CDC).
+Typically the university will cancel or withdraw approval of a program in areas for which there are travel advisories of level three or four issued by the US State Department (DOS) or the Centers for Disease Control (CDC).
 See the Travel Abroad Policy for High-Risk Areas for detailed information.

 Develop a back-up plan (for example, an application to a different study abroad site) that you might pursue should the university cancel your program;